 Selling items that don’t work

 One of the most popular Facebook Marketplace scams is selling an item that doesn’t work, according to Kelso.
 “This can happen especially when purchasing computers or other tech devices,” he says.
 The seller knows that the item is broken but hopes that you won’t check the item before handing over the money.
 When you purchase items like electronics, Kelso recommends turning on and testing the devices to make sure that they work properly before paying.
 And “don’t allow yourself to be pressured to make a deal,” Hauk says.
 “If the seller—or buyer, for that matter—pushes you to make a fast decision, walk away from the deal.
 If it smells fishy, it probably is.”
-(Read the story of how this man fell for an email scam—and why it could happen to you.)
+(Read the story of how one man fell for an email scam—and why it could happen to you.)

 Advertising fake giveaways